WENATCHEE WILD HOCKEY BOOSTER CLUB - established 2021

 Article XII: LIMITATIONS OF LIABILITY AND INDEMNITY

 12.1 Limitation of Liability.
-Except as otherwise provided by law, the members, directors, officers and employees of the club shall not, as such, be liable on its debts and obligations.
+Except as otherwise provided by law, the members, directors, officers and employees of the club shall not, as such, be liable for its debts and obligations.

 12.2 Indemnity.
 The club shall, and does hereby agree to indemnity and save harmless any director, officer, former director, former officer, or any person who is or has acted on behalf of the club at the request of its members, Executive Board, or officers, from and against expenses actually and reasonable incurred by him in connection with the defense of any action, suit or proceeding, civil, criminal or administrative, in which he is made a party except in relation to matters as to which he shall be adjudged in such actions, suit or proceeding to be liable for negligence or misconduct in office.